layilin/SP23-33852/_texts/full-text.md

 - BLOW prosperous breezes, swiftly sail thou Po,
 - May no more dangerous fights retard thy way!

-- SOON Porto Santo's[^f80n5] rocky heights they spy,
+- SOON Porto Santo's rocky heights they spy,

 > VER.
 499. *Porto Santo*\] This is one of the Madeira islands, and of course subject to the King of Portugal.
 It lies in 32.33 degrees of N. latitude.
 It is neither so fruitful nor so large as Madeira Proper, and is chiefly peopled by convicts, *&c*.

-[^f80n1]: A name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

-[^f80n2]: Gilmore identifies the *Po* as the ship that Grainger traveled on to reach St. Kitts in 1759.
+[^f80n1]: Gilmore identifies the *Po* as the ship that Grainger traveled on to reach St. Kitts in 1759.

-[^f80n3]: An inlet of the Atlantic Ocean to the west of France and the north of Spain; affected by strong currents and storms.
+[^f80n2]: An inlet of the Atlantic Ocean to the west of France and the north of Spain; affected by strong currents and storms.

-[^f80n4]: River in southwest France that empties into the Bay of Biscay near Rochefort; the site of an important French naval base.
+[^f80n3]: River in southwest France that empties into the Bay of Biscay near Rochefort; the site of an important French naval base.

-[^f80n5]: One of the Madeira Islands in the Atlantic Ocean; the other was Madeira.
-The Madeiras were a Portuguese colony and an important waystation for transatlantic voyages.
-Because sugar production began in the fifteenth century on Madeira, it became a model for sugar colonies in the Caribbean.

 ---